Options for cashing in your pensions

-Advisers research the annuity market for you, and make a recommendation based on your goals.
-They will contact your current pension provider for your policy information, and ensure that your funds are transferred quickly.
+Advisers research the annuity market for you and make a recommendation based on your goals.
+They will contact your current pension provider for your policy information and ensure that your funds are transferred quickly.

 However, you can also go down the non-advised route, which is cheaper than taking advice.
 The key word here is ‘information’.
 A non-advised broker will tell you about the different types of annuity and show you how to compare your options.
-None of this information will be tailored to you – it will be general.
+But none of this information will be tailored to you – it will be general.